2017 Conference Registration

 Boston, MA – April 5-7, 2017

-Registration rates cover all days of the conference, and are as follows:
+Registration rates covered all days of the conference, and were as follows:

 Regular NPEA Member: $625**

 Regular Non-Member: $800

 **Group Discount: NPEA members who register 5 or more people of the same registration type will receive a discount of $75 off per registrant.
 Please note: Group members must all be of the same registration type and cannot include non-members or workshop presenters.